Best Pet Insurance – Comprehensive Guide for 2017

 Generally, Embrace’s premiums are a little pricier than average, however you do get broader coverage with the standard plan.
 And because of the wider range of options available, the policy is more customizable, enabling you to keep premiums as low as you need.
 Dog policies currently start around $13 per month and cat policies start around $9.
 A 5% discount is available to those with spayed or neutered pets, for those with multiple pets, for those making annual payments, and for members of the military.

-Petplan was founded in 2003 and has ranked highly amongst the best pet insurance companies ever since.
+Petplan was founded in 2003 and has ranked highly amongst pet insurance companies ever since.
 With its comprehensive coverage and flexibility in customizing deductibles, reimbursement percentages, and benefit limits, Petplan offers maximum control over premium and coverage options.
 Petplan insurance is underwritten by AGCS Marine Insurance Co. and is rated A+ by BBB.

 Compared with most other policies, Petplan offers very comprehensive coverage for dogs and cats that includes all accident and illness related conditions with no restrictions on hereditary or congenital conditions.
 Its coverage extends to hospital stays, advanced testing, and all non-routine veterinary exams.
 It will also cover dental injuries and incidences of periodontal disease.
 In order for coverage to apply, your pet must have an annual checkup each year.